adventuregamestudio/ags-manual-source/Multimedia.md

     eVideoSkipAnyKey         player can press any key to skip video eVideoSkipAnyKeyOrMouse  player can press any key or click mouse to skip

-*Flags* has these meanings:
+*VideoPlayStyle* flags have these meanings:

-    0: default mode; the video is be played at original size, with its own audio; game's audio is muted.
+    (0) eVideoPlayDefault: default mode; the video is be played at original size, with its own audio; game's audio is muted.
-    +1: the video will be stretched to full screen, with appropriate black borders to maintain its aspect ratio.
+    (+1) eVideoPlayStretchToScreen: the video will be stretched to full screen, with appropriate black borders to maintain its aspect ratio.
-    +10 (i.e. 10, 11): video's own audio will be muted, and game audio will continuing playing.
+    (+10) eVideoPlayNoAudio (i.e. 10, 11): video's own audio will be muted, and game audio will continue playing.
-    +20 (i.e. 20, 21): both game's and video's audio will be playing.
+    (+20) eVideoPlayAudioAndDontMuteGame (i.e. 20, 21): both game's and video's audio will be playing.

+**As of 3.6.3** AGS provides a VideoPlayStyle enum. **Prior to 3.6.3** it used a simple `int flags` in its place.

 **NOTE:** In 256-color games, PlayVideo is not supported.
 Please use a FLC/FLI video with the [`PlayFlic`](Multimedia#playflic) command instead.